ConGustoAI/chat/README.md

 - Click "Create Credentials" and select "OAuth client ID".
 - Choose "Web application" as the application type.
 - Set the "Authorized JavaScript origins" to your domain (e.g., `https://yourdomain.com`).
-- For local development:
-  - Set the "Authorized redirect URIs" to `https://yourdomain.com/login/google`.
 - For local development, add `http://localhost:5173` as an authorized JavaScript origin and `http://localhost:5173/login/google` as a redirect URI.

 After creating the OAuth client, you'll receive a client ID and client secret.
 Set these as environment variables: